-In this tutorial, you will enhance the swap contract to support swapping tokens to any token (such as ZRC-20, ERC-20, or ZETA) and provide the flexibility to either withdraw the token to the destination chain or keep it on ZetaChain.
+In the previous Swap tutorial, you created a universal swap contract that allows users to exchange tokens from one connected blockchain for a token on another blockchain.
+In that implementation, the swapped token was always withdrawn to the destination chain.
+This tutorial expands on that by enhancing the contract to support swapping tokens to any token (such as ZRC-20, ERC-20, or ZETA) and offering users the flexibility to either withdraw the token to the destination chain or retain it on ZetaChain.

-Keeping swapped tokens on ZetaChain is useful if you want to use ZRC-20 in non-universal contracts that don't yet have the capacity to accept tokens from connected chains directly, or if the destination token is ZETA, which you want to keep on ZetaChain.
+The ability to keep swapped tokens on ZetaChain can be particularly useful if you intend to utilize ZRC-20 tokens in non-universal contracts that aren't yet equipped to accept tokens from connected chains.
+It is also useful if the destination token is ZETA, which you may want to keep on ZetaChain for further use.

 // SPDX-License-Identifier: MIT